-Kate Middleton ‘Banned’ Words, New Kate Assistant Must Watch Her Tongue
+Kate Middleton ‘Banned’ Words: Kate’s New Assistant Must Watch Her Tongue

 Another word that could lead to problems is a common one for women who like to wear fragrances.
 Most people call their chosen fragrance a perfume, but Kate and the rest of Queen Elizabeth’s crowd “never wear perfume.
 Instead, they spritz on a favoured scent.”

 Finally, it’s sometimes difficult to hear what’s said, especially when there’s an unfamiliar accent involved.
-If Middleton’s replacement for Rebecca Deacon didn’t grow up surrounded by the elite of Great Britain, the new Rebecca may need to ask Kate to repeat a sentence or two.
+If Middleton’s replacement for Rebecca Deacon didn’t grow up surrounded by the elite of Great Britain, the new Rebecca might need to ask Kate to repeat a sentence or two.

 is it hard to say "sorry" or "i beg ur pardon" if ure unsure of something instead of using "ha?what is it?" "what ?i cant hear u"